AlexxBoro/first_react_project/README.md

   [article]: https://en.wikipedia.org/wiki/List_of_ongoing_armed_conflicts

-Click a dot on the map to learn more about a particular conflict (information is displayed in the table in the left bottom corner, you can click on the link to access a Wikipedia article).
+Click on a dot on the map to learn more about a particular conflict (information is displayed in the table in the left bottom corner, you can click on the link to access a Wikipedia article).

 tech stack: JavaScript + React, HTML, Sass